prakharrathi25/mlops-specialization-coursera/Course1/Week1/README.md

 - List the typical metrics you might track to monitor concept drift.

 This folder contains the notes and solutions for all the problems pertaining to the following week.

+## License

+DeepLearning.AI makes these slides available for educational purposes.
+You may not use or distribute these slides for commercial purposes.
+You may make copies of these slides and use or distribute them for educational purposes as long as you cite DeepLearning.AI as the source of the slides.